 Suborbital space tourism

-Meanwhile, Richard Branson's Virgin Galactic has been working on suborbital space tourism projects for some time, selling tickets at $250,000 a pop for the past several years.
-When the company eventually reaches this milestone, Branson is hoping to be one of Virgin's space tourists.
+Richard Branson’s Virgin Galactic has been working on suborbital space tourism projects for some time, selling tickets at $250,000 a pop for the past several years.

 NASA scientist: ‘You’re not going to be able to keep people away’